rapidsai/build-planning/docs/docs/building.md

 where `/path/to/project` is the path to a directory containing a `pyproject.toml` file.

-By default, this will create an isolated build environment... a temporary directory containing all of the build-time dependencies of the package.
+By default, this will create an isolated build environment, and `rapids-build-backend` will ensure that the necessary build-time dependencies are installed in that environment.
-That's convenient because it means that you don't have to manually install the build dependencies ahead of time or deal with conflicts between those dependencies and other things in your development environment.

 ## build.sh scripts